 - Spoon the pulled pork into the cavity of the zucchini.
 Sprinkle with cheese.

-- Bake in pre-heated oven for 20-25 minutes, until zucchini is slightly softened and cheese is melted and bubbly.
+- Cover with foil or a silicone cover, then bake in for 20-25 minutes, until zucchini is slightly softened and cheese is melted and bubbly.

 - Serve with suggested toppings